Kyriosity/read-write/README+/software/README+/dev-naming.md

 Naming is the most **meaningful**, **underrated**, and **neglected** activity in the realm of software.
 It's seen as granted when it smoothly guides through the design and makes coding intuitive.

-On the contrary, wading through the thorns of poorly named and labyrinths of poorly categorized code a developer will curse application complexity, learning curve, technologies used, and fate but not the naming.
+On the contrary, wading through the thorns of poorly named and labyrinths of poorly categorized code, abatis of docu a developer will curse application complexity, learning curve, technologies used, and fate but not the naming.

-## Practice
+## How to...

 :x: Usual: Naming as a derivative of development, which spawns `Helper.Get(..)`, `Utils.Do(...)`, `Service.Find(...)`, and other no-brainers littering the space.

 ✔️ The naming of libraries, packages (assemblies), classes, methods, and even non-public _vars_ must be a **№1** challenge and involve the whole team<sup>:family:</sup> in discussions.

-This expense will pay off with ***lingua franca*** throughout the team and project, and ...
+The inevitable and noticeable expenses will pay off with ***lingua franca*** throughout the team and project, and ...

 + common comprehension of a domain, collaboration, and indeed bound team,
 + genuine design and self-descriptive code,
 + inspiration for behavior/domain-driven design,
-+ escape from heaps of docs,
++ escape from heaps of docs<sup>📒</sup>,
 + reduced efforts to get into a project for newcomers,
-+ comfy navigation within the source code (with an IDE's explorer or <kbd>CTRL+F</kbd>).
++ comfy navigation in the source code (even with <kbd>CTRL+F</kbd>).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:family:</sup><sub> The team here there aren't developers only but customers, testers, along with end users</sub>\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:family:</sup><sub> reqs/specs, DoU, meetings protocols, and primers - hard to follow but easy to misunderstand or forget but mostly neglected</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>📒</sup><sub> reqs/specs, DoU, meetings protocols, and primers - hard to follow but easy to misunderstand or forget but mostly neglected</sub>

 ## Categorization